Black Rose (2018 film)

 Black Rose (sometimes stylized Blackrose) is a 2018 Nigerian film produced and directed by Okechukwu Oku.
-It was released to Netflix in Nigeria and later worldwide.
+It was released on Netflix in Nigeria and later globally.

 Plot

-Since her husband passed away, Mama Nonso is the only one taking care of her 4 children, Ugo, Rose, Obi and Igbo.
+Since her husband died, Mama Nonso is the only one taking care of her 4 children, Ugo, Rose, Obi and Igbo.
 While the two boys Igbo and Obi still go to school, Rose helps out with her mother’s business cooking for people in the neighborhood.
 The first child, Ugo, is the black sheep as she ventured into prostitution.
 Ugo says that she is only prostituting herself for her family to eventually be able to leave this place that she calls depressing.
 Her mother, however, disapproves and shames her for her work saying that she prefers for the family to remain poor than any of her daughters having to have sex with men for money.
 While Ugo’s work is causing tensions and conflicts between her and her mother, Rose is the priceless gem of the family as she is caring and responsible.
 When Rose is bringing food to Tunde, the owner of the mechanic shop and one of her mother’s customers, he grabs her buttocks.
 She tells him off and later tells her mother who is furious.
 Nelo, an employee of Tunde watches the assault and is shocked.
 He later apologizes to Rose that this happened to her.